Air France Flight 358: Passengers

 Of the 297 passengers on board the aircraft, there were 168 men, 118 women, 8 children, and 3 infants.
-There was a mix of different nationalities, including 104 Canadians, 101 French citizens, 19 Italians, 14 Americans, 8 Indians, 7 Britons, 1 Egyptian, and 1 Dane.
+There was a mix of different nationalities, including 104 Canadians, 101 French citizens, 19 Italians, 14 Americans, 8 Indians, 7 Britons, 1 Egyptian, and 8 Danes.
 The passengers consisted of business travellers, vacationers, and students.
 Three of the passengers were seated in crew seats, one in the third occupant seat of the flight deck and two in the flight crew rest area.

-Crash
+Accident

-At 16:03 EDT (20:03 UTC) on 2 August 2005, Air France Flight 358 overshot the end of the runway after landing on Runway 24 Left at Toronto Pearson International Airport, and came to rest in a small ravine just outside the airport perimeter.
+At 16:03 EDT (20:03 UTC) on 2 August 2005, Air France Flight 358 overshot the end of the runway after landing on Runway 24L at Toronto Pearson International Airport, and came to rest in a small ravine just outside the airport perimeter.
 All 297 passengers and 12 crew members successfully evacuated the aircraft.
 Twelve major injuries resulted from the accident and there were no fatalities; the other occupants suffered minor or no injuries.
 The aircraft was destroyed in a post-crash fire.

-The flight landed during exceptionally poor weather — severe winds, heavy rain, and localized thunderstorms near the airport (see weather conditions below) — and touched down farther along the runway than usual.
+The flight landed during exceptionally poor weather — severe winds, heavy rain showers, and localized thunderstorms near the airport (see weather conditions below) — and touched down farther along the runway than usual.
 Some passengers reported that the plane was rocking from side to side before landing, possibly due to turbulence and gusting winds associated with the storm systems.
 One passenger described the crash as like a "car accident, but it keeps going and going, non-stop."

 The plane had been cleared to land at 16:01 EDT on Runway 24L, which, at 2744 m in length, is the shortest runway at Pearson Airport.
 After touchdown, the aircraft did not stop before the end of the runway, but continued for another 300 m until it slid into the Etobicoke Creek ravine at a speed of 148 km/h, on the western edge of the airport immediately north of Highway 401.

 After the aircraft had stopped, the crew saw fire outside and began evacuation.
 When the emergency exits were opened, one of the right middle exit slides (R3) deflated after being punctured by debris from the aircraft, while one of the left slides (L2) failed to deploy at all for unknown reasons.
 The two rear left exits remained closed due to the fire.
 Some passengers jumped from the aircraft to escape.
 The actions of the flight attendants, who ensured that all of the passengers were able to exit the plane quickly, contributed to the safe evacuation of everyone on board.
 They made sure everyone was evacuated safely within the required 90-second time.

 Emergency response teams arrived on site within 52 seconds of the accident occurring.
 The TSB official report states that "the first response vehicle arrived at the scene within one minute of the crash alarm sounding".